Book of Adventure Introduction

 The max win is achieved by landing 5 adventurers in the bonus which will result in a 5000 times the stake win.
 The adventurer is also the most volatile of the symbols which means that most of the time the payouts will be low, but with the potential of monstrous wins.

 Book of Adventure Conclusion

 Being identical to Book of Dead visually, mechanically and in terms of RTP, it all comes down to playability.
-It’s hard to say anything about the hit frequency and balance when comparing the two games side by side without actually having a fact sheet available or having carried out thousands of spins, so you will unfortunately have to make up your own mind.
+It's hard to say anything about the hit frequency and balancing when comparing the two games side by side without actually having a fact sheet available or having carried out thousands of spins, so you will ultimately have to make up your own mind.

 Having played Book of Adventure for a while our feeling is that it's slightly more volatile compared to Book of Dead, something that is based on a limited number of sessions, however, so don't take our word for it.
 Furthermore, there's something about the playability in Book of Adventure that comes off as a bit choppy and stale compared to its adversary.